YU-Zhejian/art_modern/docs/Install.md

 ### Linkers, Assemblers, Archivers, etc.

 You need either [GNU BinUtils](https://www.gnu.org/software/binutils/) or [LLVM BinUtils Replacements](https://llvm.org/docs/CommandGuide/#gnu-binutils-replacements) to perform assembling and linking.
-Under normal circumstances they should come together with your compiler if you install them using your package management systems.
+Under normal circumstances, they should come together with your compiler if you install them using your package management systems.
 The latter may require additional CMake variables to be set.

 ### C Library